Why Choose Organic Cotton for Babies?

 It’s true that organic cotton does cost a little more than regular cotton.
 But we think it’s totally worth it for such an array of benefits.

 If you’re looking to invest in some organic-cotton pieces for your baby, our signature Rainbow Organic Cotton Muslin Blanket and Star Organic Cotton Muslin Swaddle are great places to start.
-All Pattie & Co. products are lovingly crafted with unique and vibrant designs, and 10% from every sale is donated to Tommy’s, the largest UK charity dedicated to research into the causes of miscarriage, stillbirth and premature birth.
+All Pattie & Co. products are lovingly crafted with unique and vibrant designs, and 10% from the sale of every blanket is donated to Tommy’s, the largest UK charity dedicated to research into the causes of miscarriage, stillbirth and premature birth.

 And, of course, they’re all made from GOTS-certified organic-cotton muslin!